-- Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner may topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+4. Sketch or corner, show all pertinent data which can be topography ties, position of accessories, etc.

+5. Certification must be signed and seeled by Registered Lat 6.
 Fill in Cross Index & Section Diagram at bottom of sheet.

 CERTIFIED CORNER RECORDATION